Soft and fluffy, this delicious lemon and blueberry loaf with tangy lemon glaze is perfect for morning tea.

 - Sift in flour, baking powder and soda.
 Fold the wet and dry ingredients together until just combined.

-- Line a loaf tin with baking paper.
-Pour in a third of the loaf mixture, scatter over half of the blueberries.
+- Pour a third of the loaf mixture into the lined tin, then scatter over half of the blueberries.
 Repeat with the next third of mixture and the rest of the blueberries.
 Then cover with the remaining loaf mixture and smooth the top.

 - Bake for 50-60 minutes until cooked through and skewer inserted comes out clean.